smelton/SMD/README.md

 SMD_serial.py and sample_usage_serial.py are contingencies that implement the algorithm without parallelization.
 It will be slower, but works if Ray is giving errors.

 See here for details: https://arxiv.org/abs/1910.05814

+Ramanathan Lab members, or those using the Harvard Odyssey cluster, see Ramanathan_Internal for instructions on running via slurm job arrays instead of using Ray to parallelize.